Access your Pro+ Content below.

 Searching in the shadows for IT spending

-This article is part of the December 2013 issue of MicroScope: December 2013
+This article is part of the MicroScope issue of December 2013

 Nick Booth looks at some of the key players in the datacentre energy-saving game

 With CEB research showing a hefty chunk of money being spent on IT is coming from outside the CIO's control Billy MacInnes thinks it's time to go hunting in the shadows